PeterVantomme/pdf_processor/README.md

 - Current version supports rc, pb and ak information extraction as well as QR-code reading.
 - Secret key generated upon starting server.
 - Nginx & Gunicorn WSGI as supporting reverse proxy & webserver.

+## Used libraries:
+- PyMuPDF for processing PDF documents
+- PyTesseract for OCR on Extractors
+- PyZBAR for reading QR-codes
+- Camelot for detecting tables and extracting text
+- OpenCV for transforming QR-image
+- Django & Django REST Framework for API interface
+- Numpy and Pandas for Array/DataFrame manipulation